learningequality/kolibri-docs/docs/learn.rst

 Use this tab (|channels| icon) to navigate through the complete set of learning topics and materials available in Kolibri.
 You can browse it as you wish, or according to indications from your teachers and coaches.

-Depending on how your school and teachers or coaches decided to organize the content, you may have one or more channels available here.
-Follow the indications by your teachers or coaches on how to use the content from each available channel.
+Depending on how your school and teachers or coaches decided to organize the materials, you may have one or more channels available here.
+Follow the indications by your teachers or coaches on how to use the resources from each available channel.

 	.. figure:: img/channels.png
 	  :alt: